AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 the filaments

-become prone to rise or fall
+feel prone to rise or fall

-like a brush of red chrysanthemum
+as a brush of red incarnate

-on a ridge of collarbone.
+on a stretch of open neck.